Monday, May 14, 2007

 * When u have added fish pieces, do not mix with spatula, instead rotate the dish or otherwise fish becomes mushy.

-* Only for River fishes (ex: Bochu cheppa, Pulsa) we do pulusu style.
-For Sea fish ( ex: Sanduva, Vanjeeram) do iguru type, means with out adding any tamarind to it, but replacing with my chicken masala powder to the above method.
+* Only for River fishes (ex: Bochu cheppa, Pulsa, Rohu) we do pulusu style.
+For Sea fish ( ex: Tella Sanduva or Silver Pompfret, Vanjeeram) do iguru type, means with out adding any tamarind to it, but replacing with my chicken masala powder to the above method.

 * Pulusu and Iguru type curries have their own masalas, so do not add cloves and say pulusu.
 In here we omit the cloves and cinnamon.